Callum-Worrall/planet-marketplace/readme.md

 **Trello**: https://trello.com/b/aZBESBCJ/marketplace-app

 ## Purpose
-The Planet Marketplace is fictional application that was created to demonstrate an understanding of how marketplaces are structured, it also intended to be used for entertainment used for amusement as it is about fictional characters trading and selling planets and will eventually have aspects of game mechanics.
+The Planet Marketplace is an application that was created to demonstrate an understanding of how marketplaces are structured, it also intended to be used for entertainment and a 'fictional' application of sorts as it's real intent in its use is for amusement as it is about fictional characters trading and selling planets and will eventually have aspects of game mechanics.

 ## Features & Functionality
 #### Current
-Create user profiles, create and trade planets.
+A user can create user profiles, planets and listings.
+They can sell the planets using listings and buy listings they find posted by other users.

 #### Future
  - Planet Resource Generation: Acquire resources via built structures that can be used for a variety of construction purposes or sold in raw bulk.